carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ### Data Splitting

 The typical practice in machine learning is to split your data into two subsets: a **training** set and a **test** set.
-This initial split separates the data you will use to train your model from the data you will use to evaluate its performance.
+This initial split separates the data you will use to train your model (Step 6) from the data you will use to evaluate its performance (Step 8).

 After this initial split, you can choose to further split the training set into a training set and a **validation set**.
 This is often done when you are fine-tuning hyperparameters, selecting the best model from a set of candidate models, or preventing overfitting.